WFP Aid Worker in Bhutan Describes Hungry Childhood

-THIMPHU -- It was not that I had no appetite for eating, nor that my parents loved me any less compared to my other siblings, we simply had nothing much to eat at home back in 1973.
-That was when I first got to ride in an automobile and to travel 98 kilometres south to my late uncle’s place.
-A stranger showed up to meet me, and told me that my Mom’s late sister would support me to go to school.
+It was not that I had no appetite for eating, nor that my parents loved me any less compared to my other siblings, we simply had nothing much to eat at home back in 1973.
+That was when I first got to ride in an automobile and to travel 98 km south to my late uncle’s place.
+A stranger showed up to meet me and told me that my Mom’s late sister would support me to go to school.
 For reasons I today understand well, I was somehow excited, pleased, and just wanted to get on with things.

 Eating some of these foods for the first time, I also recall an uneasiness in my belly, which was unaccustomed to this good food.
 More often than not, we would get sufficient food every day, and did not miss even a single meal).
-I know that hunger erodes concentration but cannot recollect well how the food contributed to my being able to pay attention in class, though I do remember dozing off at times in the afternoon classes after a filling lunch!
+I know that hunger erodes concentration but cannot recollect how the food contributed to my being able to pay attention in class, though I do remember dozing off at times in the afternoon classes after a filling lunch!
 As time moved on, I met many friends, including the cooks and the teachers.
 I started enjoying games and sports and participating in cultural activities.
-It was a totally different life then, compared to the near penury of life back in the village, where you ate less, worked more and if you were really unlucky might get thrashed when someone was drunk.
+It was a totally different life then, compared to the near poverty of life back in the village, where you ate less and worked more.

 Something connected me